 In North Carolina, drivers with a history of such violations typically pay $1,326 more annually than drivers with clean records.

-If you have a speeding ticket on your North Carolina driving record and you are looking for cheap car insurance, Nationwide offers the cheapest full-coverage auto insurance for drivers with a speeding ticket, with an average rate of $1,582 per year.
+If you’ve got a speeding ticket on your North Carolina driving record and need affordable car insurance, Nationwide might be the answer.
+With an average annual rate of $1,582, Nationwide offers the cheapest full coverage auto insurance options for drivers with speeding tickets in North Carolina.

 Nationwide$1,135$1,58239%$447